Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Wrappers around the 'xml2' and 'httr' packages to make it easy to download, then manipulate, HTML and XML.

-sp — by Edzer Pebesma, a year ago
+sp — by Edzer Pebesma, 5 months ago

 Classes and Methods for Spatial Data